ReddingLab/Learning/protocols/GLOXY Preparation.md

     -   17mg + 625μL 80% glycerol + 325μL T50 buffer

-    -   If using 1x T50 buffer, this will be diluted, but that did not affect GLOX
+    -   If using 1x T50 buffer, this will be diluted, but that does not seem to affect GLOX

 -   Suspend 28mg of Glucose Oxidase in 400μL of T50 buffer (vortex)